2004 Detroit Lions season: Week 2: vs. Houston Texans

 In their first home game of the season, the Lions hosted the Houston Texans.
 After starting the game with four straight punts, the Lions got good field position when running back Domanick Williams fumbled the ball away.
 Joey Harrington tossed an interception on the first play of that ensuing drive, but was saved by a roughing the passer penalty.
-But the Lions weren't able to come up with any points when Jason Hanson missed a 47-yard field goal wide right to keep it scoreless going into the second quarter.
+But the Lions was scoreless into the second quarter after Jason Hanson missed a 47-yard field goal wide right.
 The Texans turned the ball over again on a David Carr pass that was intercepted by Keith Smith.
 The Lions got on the board with a Harrington 1-yard touchdown pass to Cory Schlesinger.
 The Texans responded with a Kris Brown 34-yard field goal to put the score at 7–3 heading into halftime.

 Detroit ended the first drive of the second half with a Harrington interception to Aaron Glenn, but got the ball right back when Domanick Williams fumbled on a pass from Carr.
 The Lions took that turnover 79-yards and scored on a Harrington pass to Roy Williams to go up 14–3.
-The Texans responded with a Carr long 54-yard touchdown pass to Andre Johnson.
+The Texans responded with a Carr 54-yard touchdown pass to Andre Johnson.
 However, the Lions immediately responded when Eddie Drummond took the ensuing kickoff 99-yards for the score, putting the Lions ahead 21–10 heading into the fourth.
 The Texans looked to pull within three when Carr found Corey Bradford on the 27-yard touchdown pass, but the ensuing 2-point conversion failed, keeping the score at 21–16.
 The Lions extended their lead on a Harrington pass to Roy Williams to seal the 28–16 victory and rise to 2–0.